EthanCarollo/pikacnn/README.md

 # Tensorflow Pokemon CNN

-This is a little repo of a Pokemon CNN that aims to recognize every pokemon of the first generation
+This is a little repo of a Pokemon CNN that aims to recognize every pokemon of the first generation, using different languages and tools.

 ## Structure

 ```
 ├── data
+├── elixir
 ├── gleam
 └── jupyter
 ```